-The Stage 3 BCATS project allows students to develop and enhance a range of skills and knowledge and to apply them naturally during the course of undertaking the project.
+The Stage 3 BCATS project allows students to develop and enhance a range of skills and knowledge and to apply them naturally as they undertake their project.

 Achievement is measured against individual unit standard learning outcomes but should be assessed holistically.
-Programmes should be based around a project, with all students working towards achieving US 29684 Undertake a Stage 3 BCATS project (12 credits).
+Programmes must be based around a project, with all students working towards achieving US 29684 Undertake a Stage 3 BCATS project (12 credits).